-We’re aware that many of our customers will have travel bookings for the summer holiday season and beyond and will be concerned about how Brexit may affect their travel plans.
+We’re aware that many of our customers will have travel bookings for the winter holiday season and beyond and will be concerned about how Brexit may affect their travel plans.
 Please keep an eye on the Columbus website and blog for further updates on Brexit.

 Will Brexit affect my flights?

-In the event of a no-deal Brexit, both the European Commission and the British Government have issued reassurances that flights will be permitted to operate between EU countries and the UK.
+In the event of a no-deal Brexit, both the European Commission and the British Government have issued reassurances that flights will be permitted to operate between EU countries and the UK

 This is part of a ‘no deal’ contingency action plan on the part of the European Commission, which has the aim of mitigating areas of potential disruption as far as possible – including air travel, climate and customs regulations, amongst others.
 However, this does not replace current EU regulations like-for-like, and so does not guarantee the smooth continuation of flights.

 The UK government has issued advice to travellers with holidays planned after 31st October, although the EU has now agreed to extend Brexit to 31 January 2020 and the page will be updated as more details are announced.

 Will UK air passenger rights change after Brexit?